0x90JMP/0x90JMP.github.io/privesc/linux/readme.md

 lastly, we will take a look at kernel exploits for the kernel and Operation system version.
 Are there any updates that the system needs, are there any tools to compile possible Kernel exploits.

-### Searching For Fast Privesc
+## Upgarding The Terminal

 When we gain access to the target system, we can upgrade or terminal if needed.
+Entering the commands below is an easy way to get our terminal the way we want.

 ```
 python3 -c 'import pty; pty.spawn("/bin/bash")'